jdwillard19/MTL_lakes/README.md

 `python pbmtl_train_metamodel.py`
 `python pgmtl_train_metamodel.py`

+10. Find the optimal number "k" of lakes to ensemble for PG-MTL9, using features found in Step 7 (must manually past in code, directions in comments of below scripts).
+Can be run simultaneously as Step 9. (code in src/metamodel/)
+`python findEnsembleK.py`

-10. Using hyperparameters found in Step 8, Experiments 1 and 3 can now be performed using the following scripts (code in src/evaluate/)
+11. Using hyperparameters found in Step 8, Experiments 1 and 3 can now be performed using the following scripts (code in src/evaluate/)
-`python predict_pb-mtl.py`
+`python predict_pb-mtl.py` - process-based model selection, single source `python predict_pb-mtl145.py` -  process-based model selection, all possible  sources `python predict pb_mtl_extended` - process-based model selection for expanded test set of 1882 lakes `python predict_pg-mtl.py` - PGDL model selection, single source `python predict_pg-mtl9.py` - PGDL model selection, ensembled sources (specify k in file) `python predict_pg-mtl145.py` - PGDL run all PGDL sources on targets

-11. For Experiment 2, build additional PGDL models with different levels of sparsify (formatted for running on HPC, may have to customize to different HPC cluster if not on UMN MSI) (code in src/train/))
+12. For Experiment 2, build additional PGDL models with different levels of sparsify (formatted for running on HPC, may have to customize to different HPC cluster if not on UMN MSI) (code in src/train/))
-`python job_create_`
+`python job_create_pgml_sparse.py`
+`qsub /jobs/qsub_script_pgml_sparse.sh` (mass submit script created in previous command)

+13. Compile results for completed jobs in Step 12 (code in src/evaluate/) `python runCustomSparseModels.py`